5733d9e2be6485d52ffa08870cabdee0/sandbox/kustomize/README.md

 https://learnk8s.io/kubernetes-secrets-in-git

-### kubeseal create Sealed Secrets using the BAaaS Public Key
+### kubeseal create Sealed Secrets using the Bridge Public Key

 The public key for encryption needs to be retrieved from the demo cluster using your login.